 What happens if you did not complete your projects within the three-year term?
+Say that you had nearly finished a major project, but you did not get the system live.
 According to Oracle's rules, at the end of the ULA, you certify what you are using and the ULA ends.

 However, any products that you want to certify must be "installed and running" (although Oracle does not define exactly what this means).
 Since your system is not "live," you have little or no products to certify.
+Yes, that's right.
 Your "purchase" turns out to have been a rental and the rental period has now expired.